javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/02-selection-range/article.md

 There are two approaches to copying the selected content:

 1. We can use `document.getSelection().toString()` to get it as text.
-2. Otherwise, to copy the full DOM, e.g. if we need to keep formatting, we can get the underlying ranges with `getRangesAt(...)`.
+2. Otherwise, to copy the full DOM, e.g. if we need to keep formatting, we can get the underlying ranges with `getRangeAt(...)`.
 A `Range` object, in turn, has `cloneContents()` method that clones its content and returns as `DocumentFragment` object, that we can insert elsewhere.

 Here's the demo of copying the selected content both as text and as DOM nodes: